mgsloan/roam-navigator/readme.md

 ![screenshot of Roam with navigation mode activated](etc/screenshot.png)

+In order to shift-click links to pages, hold `Shift` while pressing the last letter of the visual navigation key.

 While navigating, the following shortcuts will also be available:

 * `Space` to scroll down half a page